abruzzi/patterns-for-state-management-in-react/README.md

 };
 ```

-And finally in `Dropdown`, we simply use these two components, and pass in the corresponding state, this will make them purely a controlled component (stateless component).
+Now, in the `Dropdown` component, we simply use these two components, passing in the corresponding state, turning them into purely controlled components (stateless components).

 ```tsx
 const Dropdown = ({ items }: DropdownProps) => {